Saiaravind92/WEBSPRING_2020/README.md

  WEB_LECTURE_ICP2:
      Introduction to html and css about all the tags and elements in html and about how to styling the web application.Dealt with flex container to create grids.Worked on the icp creating index.html file including all the tags,inline and block elements.Task2 was based on adding notification icon,image and adding recent tabs to google page.Created a grid with the help of grid_container.
+ WEB_LECTURE_ICP3:
+    Get to know about Responsive Web Design covering topic like Bootstrap usage,viewport,media types, Boot strap grid views ,web site with and without bootstrap and usage of the meta data.Java Script basics covering the topics like Arithmetic operators,data types,functions,DOM,variables,comparison operators,type conversions and conditional statements.ICP includes creating a rock paper scissors game using java script and RWD using different image and creating links to that images.